 What makes betting on Pro-Line limiting, is that the betting odds aren’t comparable to online sportsbooks, and you must bet a minimum of two wagers per bet slip (also called a parlay wager).
 Single-game wagering is a huge part of any betting strategy, and parlays are much riskier to the bettor.

 It’s important to understand your options when deciding to bet on sports, and if you’re choosing to bet on Pro-Line betting odds, you should be aware of all available options, and we’re here to help with that.
+Remember that Pro-Line betting is fairly limited and doesn't match up to what you'd find at major online providers listed on our site.

 First thing’s first, we should explain parlay wagers.